 This post may include affiliate links; see our disclosure policy.

-Saffron is hard to replace, but there’s a good option if you don’t have this spice on hand!
+Saffron is hard to replace, but there is a good alternative if you don’t have this spice on hand!
 Here’s the best saffron substitute.

 Making a recipe that calls for saffron and don’t have it?
 Saffron is the world’s most expensive spice!
 Why?
 Saffron is the hand-picked stamens of crocus flowers.
 Each stamen is removed by hand and dried, and it takes 200,000 stamens to make a pound of this costly spice.
 Saffron has an earthy and floral flavor, and it makes a bright yellow color when it’s cooked.
 You can also use saffron as a natural dye.

 Saffron is such a special spice that it’s hard to replace.
 If at all possible, go to the store and buy some!
 This is especially important if you’re making a recipe with saffron in the title, like Saffron Rice!
-But if you’re not able to run to the store: we get it!
+But if you’re not able to run to the store, I get it!
 Here are some saffron substitute ideas.

 1. Ground turmeric.

 The best saffron substitute?
 Turmeric.
 Turmeric makes foods bright yellow in color, just like saffron.
-The flavor of turmeric is earthy and bold, but not unlike saffron.
-Of course, it’s not a perfect match in flavor: saffron offers a more delicate floral flavor.
+The flavor of turmeric is earthy and bold, not unlike saffron.
+While it’s not a perfect match–saffron has a more delicate, floral taste–turmeric works well in a pinch.

 How much turmeric to substitute for saffron?
 Use ½ teaspoon turmeric to substitute for 1 large pinch saffron.